ku-sldg/stratplan21/README.md

 # ITTC Strategic Planning 2021

 Home for documentation associated with ITTC's 2021 Strategic Planning activity.
-Visit the wiki linke above to see the ongoing plan as it is updated.
+Visit the wiki link above to see the ongoing plan as it is updated.

 Our goals are to: